zegetech/zegetech.github.io/_posts/2019-11-05-build-an-api-gem.md

 __Rubocop__

 [Rubocop](https://rubocop.readthedocs.io/en/latest/) is a Ruby linter for code analysis and formating your codebase.
-Apart from formating Rubocop automatically fixed problem for you.
+Apart from formating Rubocop automatically fixed the problem for you.
 Readmore on installation and usage in their [documentation](https://rubocop.readthedocs.io/en/latest/)

 __Guard__